 Volunteering can be a 3-4 hour stint once a week or more often if you can.
 We ideally need at least 4 people in the cafe on busier days, especially at weekends, so the more volunteers we have, the better!
-If you feel you would like to join our volunteer team then email Carola at [email protected] or ring her on 020 8885 5684 (Monday to Thursday 9-3pm) or just drop in to chat about it and talk to some of the existing volunteers in the cafe.
+If you feel you would like to join our volunteer team then email Kate at firstname.lastname@example.org or ring her on 020 8885 5684 (Tuesday to Thursday 10-3pm) to arrange to talk about what you wish to do.

 If you know you want to volunteer then use the form at the bottom of the page to tell us when you can help out and any other skills you can offer.

 Read comments from a variety of our volunteers below.